Herding Dog Group

 Wide and muscular.
 Very compact at the hip, denoting the strength to spring.

 Compact and round with arched toes and deep pads.
-Dewclaws should be removed.
+Dewclaws may be removed.

 Moderately long with the tip of the bone reaching to the hock joint.
 Carried slightly higher than the back, with a slight curve.
 When the dog is standing or at rest the tail should not be held straight up or over the back.